-There are advantages and disadvantages for an employee to move from an hourly position to a salaried position.
-Foremost is the fact that employees who receive a salary are not generally eligible for overtime pay as defined by the Fair Labor Standards Act (FLSA).
-So an hourly employee who moves to a salaried position needs to consider this impact on their paycheck.
+One important factor to consider is that salaried employees aren't eligible for overtime pay as defined by the Fair Labor Standards Act (FLSA).
+So if you're an hourly employee who is moving to a salaried position, it's important to consider how this factor may impact your paycheck.

-Plus, the union-represented employees often have protection for benefits such as their pension that exempt employees lack.
+Union-represented employees often have protection for benefits such as their pension that exempt employees lack.

 Alternatively, many salary jobs have perks that hourly employees do not have.
 These include more flexible schedules, leaving for the doctor and other appointments without losing pay, and the ability to work remotely.

 They expect a certain amount of esteem that is attached to a salaried job.
 Employees are insulted if asked to move from a salaried job to an hourly job.
 It is a blow to their esteem and self-worth.

 Salaried employees experience more freedom and autonomy than the average hourly employee.
-They receive less direction and they are empowered to complete their whole job.
+They receive less direction and management and they are empowered to complete their whole job.
 They come and go as necessary to complete their job and this includes lunch and breaks as they desire, sitting at a desk when they want to, walking and talking at will.
-For the most part, they are the bosses, supervisors, managers and senior staff in their organizations.
+For the most part, they are also the bosses, supervisors, managers and senior staff in their organizations.

 In an employee participative, empowering work environment, the lines between salaried and hourly functions blur with respect to responsibilities.
 But, an hourly employee moving to a salaried job most frequently takes on the responsibility for the department they may formerly have just worked in.